On the Convergence and Calibration of Deep Learning with Differential Privacy

-We conduct experiments on the CIFAR10 dataset, which contains 50000 training samples and 10000 test samples of $32\times 32$ color images in 10 classes.
-We use the standard CNN on Pytorch CIFAR10 tutorial\footnote{See \url{https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html}.} (see \Cref{app:cifar10 2layer} for architecture) and train with DP-SGD without pre-training (unlike \cite{abadi2016deep,xu2020adaptive}, which pretrain on CIFAR100).
-Both clippings result in $(1.96,10^{-5})$-DP and the test accuracy (local: 48.84\%; global: 45.96\%) is comparable with state-of-the-art in \cite{papernot2020tempered}, which is around 47\%.
-Clearly from \Cref{fig:CIFAR10_loss}, global clipping has better convergence and similar accuracy than local clipping.
-Especially, local layerwise clipping can be unstable, as indicated by \Cref{thm:local clipping no noise}.
-Notice that for classification tasks, the inconsistency between the optimization loss (cross-entropy) and the performance measure (accuracy) is not uncommon and even exaggerated in \Cref{sec:bert experiment}.
+CIFAR10 is an image dataset, which contains 50000 training samples and 10000 test samples of $32\times 32$ color images in 10 classes.
+We use the Vision Transformer (ViT-base, 86 million parameters) which is pre-trained on ImageNet and train with DP-SGD for a single epoch.
+This is one of state-of-the-art models for this DP task \citep{buscalable,bu2022differentially}.
+From \Cref{fig:cifar_ablation}\footnote{Note that the ablation study of $(\eta,R)$ is necessary and well-applied on DP optimization (see Figure 8 in \citep{li2021large} and Figure 1 in \citep{bu2022automatic}).
+Thus, besides the evaluation of accuracy, additionally evaluating the calibration error is almost free.}, the best accuracy is achieved along the diagonal by small $R$ and large $\eta$, a phenomenon that is commonly observed in \citep{li2021large,bu2022automatic}.
+However, the calibration error (especially the MCE) is worse than the standard training in \Cref{table:calibration} and \Cref{fig:calibration_confidences}.
+Additionally, the layerwise clipping can further slow down the optimization, as indicated by \Cref{thm:local clipping no noise}.
+We highlight that we choose $(R,\eta)$ proportioanlly, so that the total noise magnitude $\eta\sigma R$ is fixed for different hyperparameters.

-As indicated by the higher losses, the \textit{confidence histogram} in \Cref{fig:calibration_confidences} shows the distribution of prediction confidence and validates that $\text{DP-SGD}_{local}$ results in poorly calibrated classifiers (i.e., its 74.8\% confidence is significantly higher than the 48.8\% accuracy) but $\text{DP-SGD}_{global}$ is well-calibrated, resulting in about 0.5\% ECE.

-In \Cref{fig:CIFAR10_confidence}, the \textit{reliability diagram} \cite{degroot1983comparison,niculescu2005predicting} displays the accuracy as a function of confidence.
+On the other hand, DP training with larger $R$ can lead to significantly better calibration errors, while incurring a negligible reduction in the accuracy ($97.17\to 96.61\%$).
+In \Cref{fig:CIFAR10_confidence}, the \textit{reliability diagram} \citep{degroot1983comparison,niculescu2005predicting} displays the accuracy as a function of confidence.
 Graphically speaking, a calibrated classifier is expected to have blue bins close to the diagonal black dotted line.
-While the non-DP model is constantly over-confident and thus not calibrated, the global clipping effectively achieves nearly perfect calibration.
-In contrast, the classifier with local clipping is not only mis-calibrated, but also falls into `bipolar disorder': it is either over-confident and inaccurate, or under-confident but highly accurate.
-This disorder is also observed in all other classification experiments in this paper.
-In addition, we also trained a large ResNet on CIFAR10 in \Cref{app:cifar10 resnet}, with similar observations on the superior performance of global clipping.
+While the non-DP model is generally over-confident and thus not calibrated, the large $R$ clipping effectively achieves nearly perfect calibration, thanks to its Bayesian learning nature.
+In contrast, the classifier with small $R$ clipping is not only mis-calibrated, but also falls into `bipolar disorder': it is either over-confident and inaccurate, or under-confident but highly accurate.
+This disorder is observed to different extent in all experiments in this paper.